FAQs

 They either

-haven’t worked full-time in the games sector before or
+haven’t worked in a paid, full-time role in the games sector before (for more than 6 months) or

 looking to re-enter the games sector and have not worked in the same role before. e.g. a previous programmer wanting to be a community manager.